 In this course, students will be introduced to the appropriate use of oral and written communications and providing appropriate patient care while following standard procedures for infection control in the health care environment.
-Students will be introduced to the use of various types of ultrasound equipment and will receive guidance in producing quality sonographic images and the parameters used to evaluate the images.
+Students will be introduced in the use of various types of ultrasound equipment and will receive guidance in producing quality sonographic images and the parameters used to evaluate the images.
 Student will demonstrate knowledge of gross anatomy, interventional and invasive procedures through interaction with ultrasound technology while practicing ergonomically correct scanning techniques.
-Prerequisite(s): SON216 and SON210.
+Prerequisite(s): SON105, SON215 and SON218.